-- We can think of it as a logistics curve that plateaued at a little over 100,000 cases around June 2020. - But then in September 2020 it kicked into exponential gears again (the second wave). - It looked like it was starting to plateau again in mid-January 2021, but instead, we might be headed into a third wave.
+- From the beginning until June 2020, the infection curve was roughly logistics with a plateau of a little over 100,000 cases (the first wave). - But then in September 2020 it kicked into exponential gears again (the second wave). - It looked like it was starting to plateau again in mid-January 2021, but instead, we might be headed into a third wave.

-I'm now keeping a public spreadsheet analyzing all of this where I use four different graphs to gain insights into where things are going.
+I created a public spreadsheet to analyze all of this in more details.
+In particular, I use four different graphs to gain insights into where things are going.